RoelvH97/WoF/README.md

 The framework is evaluated on the following datasets:

 > **Note:** The original work utilized datasets named "WholeHeartFull" (LV and LV myocardium), "PericardiumFull" (pericardium), "PretrainTAVI" (spherical pre-training), and "ASOCA" (coronary lumen).
 All datasets are expected to be in nnUNet raw dataset format, for which helper functions can be found in `preprocessing.py`.
-Within the Amsterdam UMC network, these datasets can be found at "R:/QIA/Users/Roel/data/nnUNet_raw/...".
-For internal use, Dataset007_ASOCA contains mpr images with edited reference segmentations (see train_ConvEncoder_GEMUNet_lumen_mpr.json).

 ### MM-WHS (Multi-Modality Whole Heart Segmentation)
 - Used as an external test set for LV cavity and myocardium segmentation